isc-projects/kea/doc/sphinx/kea-messages.rst

     hook library at index %1 deregistered a callout on hook %2

 Logged at debug log level 55.
-A debug message issued when all instances of a particular callouts on the hook identified in the message that were registered by the library with the given index have been removed.
+This debug message is issued when all instances of a particular callouts on the hook identified in the message that were registered by the library with the given index have been removed.